wp-plugins/social-dropdown/readme.txt

 Most Wordpress installs and templates have these, so you need not worry about these.

-In addition, to be able to use the dropdown, one must have JavaScript enabled in the browser.
+To be able to use the dropdown, one must have JavaScript enabled in the browser.
-However, users without JavaScript installed will see a list of social bookmarks at where the dropdown is.
+Fortunately, users without JavaScript enabled will see a list of social bookmarks at where the dropdown is.

 == Customizing ==